Norse-IoT/enterprise_wifi/README.md

-This sketch connects to an enterprise wifi access point and then attempts to negotiate an SSL connection with a website.
+This sketch connects to an enterprise wifi access point (such as those used at NKU) and then attempts to negotiate an SSL connection with a website.

 On successful wifi connection, this script will attempt to connect to iot.informatics.plus on port 443.